computationalcore/build-my-world/README.md

  - A replica of my house created with the **Building Editor** tool in Gazebo using the following floor plan.
  ![](./assets/vinhome_floorplan.jpg)

- - A Two Wheel Robot model with connected joints created with the **Model Editor** tool in Gazebo.
+ - A two wheel robot model and a four wheel robot model, both with connected joints, created with the **Model Editor** tool in Gazebo.
  - A world with two instances of the robot, my home model, some models from imported from the **Gazebo online library**, and a C++ **World Plugin** that display "Welcome to Vin's World!" message as soon as you launch the Gazebo world file.
  ![](./assets/simulator.jpg)